luxfi/LPs/LPs/lp-9074-create2-factory-standard.md

 Deterministic contract deployment is essential for:

-1. **Cross-Chain Consistency**: Deploy contracts to the same address on P-Chain, X-Chain, C-Chain, M-Chain, and Z-Chain
+1. **Cross-Chain Consistency**: Deploy contracts to the same address on P-Chain, X-Chain, C-Chain, T-Chain, and Z-Chain
 2. **Counterfactual Instantiation**: Interact with contracts before deployment
 3. **Gas Optimization**: Deploy contracts only when needed
 4. **Upgrade Patterns**: Predictable proxy addresses for upgradeable contracts